top of page

 'Early Bird Gets The Worm': is the world getting a bit tired of that old perspective?
 (Pexels, Aphiwat Chuangchoem)

 Meet Camilla Kring, the founder of Denmark's B-Society.
 She has been working to change the outdated global perspective on the idea that the 'early bird gets the worm.'
-Additionally, she is an expert in applied chronobiology.
-"A decade ago, chronobiology research was sparse," she told us.
-Today, it is scientifically proven that genetics play a large part in determining biological rhythms."
+Additionally, she is an expert in 'applied chronobiology.'

-Early Bird Gets The Worm And A New Reality
+Early Bird Gets The Worm: A New Reality

-Since 2006, her initiative has been assisting schools, nursing homes for the elderly, companies, and workplaces globally in reaching this specific goal.
-The B-Society classifies early risers as A-persons and late risers as B-persons, advocating for a shift in viewpoint.
-Kring contends that the traditional 9 to 5 schedule is outdated and should be discarded.
+Since 2006, her initiative has been effectively helping schools, elderly nursing homes, companies, and workplaces worldwide achieve this particular objective.
+The B-Society, which identifies early risers as A-persons and late risers as B-persons, advocates for a change in perspective.
+Kring argues that the traditional 9 to 5 schedule, suited to farming economies, is outdated and needs to be reimagined.

 Silent Struggles

-Kring, who identifies herself as a B-person, believes she has articulated the unspoken challenges many B-persons face daily, the silent struggles they endure.
-Those who choose to get up later often feel unaccepted because they don't conform to common stereotypes about waking times, Kring noted.
+Kring, who identifies as a B-person and a late riser, believes she has articulated the unspoken difficulties many B-persons face daily, emphasizing the silent struggles they endure.
+According to Kring, those who choose to wake up later often feel unaccepted because they don't align with typical waking time stereotypes.

-Kring frequently comes across this in her line of work.
-"I've met many committed and insightful journalists who mention that editors tend to stick to the stereotypical depiction of A-listers as 'heroes'," she said, adding: "while casting B-persons as lazy individuals who arrive late to work and need to learn to wake up early."
+In her field, Kring frequently encounters the traditional portrayals of early and late risers.
+She states, "I've interacted with numerous dedicated and perceptive journalists who note that editors often adhere to the clichéd image of A-listers as 'heroes'," and adds, "while portraying B-persons as lazy individuals who show up late to work and need to learn to wake up early."

-Nevertheless, through her own research, she has discovered that varied start times in public life lead to healthier and happier workers, as well as more productive students and schoolchildren.
-"Consider the possibility of having control over your own time and the community's social schedule," she commented.
-"How would you handle this?
-I would personally give people as much freedom as possible to arrange their work hours.
+Through her research, Kring has found that diverse start times in public life result in healthier, happier workers and more productive students and schoolchildren.
+"Imagine having control over your own schedule and the community's social timetable," she remarkes.
+"How would you manage this?
+Personally, I would allow people as much freedom as possible to set their work hours.
 Additionally, I would get rid of many alarm clocks."

 Early bird gets the worm: Two swans gracefully swim in a sunlit lake with a seagull in the background.
 The water reflects their white feathers, creating a serene mood.